mturley/uxd-exercises/README.md

 npm start    # To start the webpack-dev-server on port 8080
 ```

 And then navigate a browser to http://localhost:8080/.
 You can also produce a bundle for deployment to a server with `npm run build-prod`.
-I won't bother with a full production deployment for this exercise, but this code is ready for deployment.
+I won't bother with a full production deployment for this exercise, but this produces code in `ex3/public/` which is ready for deployment on any old web server.

 I decided to use these tools in my stack because: